João Canijo

-João Canijo (born 1957) is a Portuguese film director.
+João Altavilla Canijo (10 December 1957 – 29 January 2026) was a Portuguese film director.
 His film Get a Life was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.
 His 2011 film Blood of My Blood was selected as the Portuguese entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.